-Limited printing services will be available with the iPad.
+Limited printing services will be available with the Chromebook.
 Students should talk to their teachers about the need to print and printer availability.
-Students will be given information and instruction on printing with the iPad at school.
+Students will be given information and instruction on printing with the Chromebook at school.
+There will be one printer in the HS office that students have access to use.